Tony Gwynn: Childhood

-Gwynn was born in Los Angeles, California, to Charles and Vendella Gwynn.
-At age nine, his parents decided they would move from their apartment and buy a house in nearby Long Beach, a location they chose because of its schools, parks, and youth sports options throughout the year.
-He grew up with older brother Charles Jr., who played college baseball and became a teacher, and younger brother Chris, who also became an MLB player.
-Gwynn's parents were civil servants who were tag-team parents.
-Gwynn's father worked at a warehouse from 7:30 a.m. until 5:00 p.m., and he also coached Pop Warner football and Little League Baseball; his mother worked at the post office from 5:30 p.m. until 3:00 a.m.
+A few weeks after the bike crash, his parents decided they would move from their apartment and buy a house in nearby Long Beach, a location they chose because of its schools, parks, and youth sports options throughout the year.
+Gwynn joined a Little League team in Long Beach at the age of nine.
+When the coach asked him which position he wished to play, Gwynn indicated that he wanted to be the first baseman since he was left-handed, but the coach said that spot was occupied by a returning left-handed player, and instead offered the center fielder position to Gwynn.
+Gwynn's parents were civil servants and tag-team parents.
+Gwynn's father worked at a warehouse from 7:30 a.m. to 5:00 p.m., and he also coached Pop Warner football and Little League Baseball; his mother worked at the post office from 5:30 p.m. to 3:00 a.m.
 His mother and father instilled in him the value of being prepared.
 He played mostly basketball, then his favorite sport.
+Gwynn seldom played tennis, but readily defeated his older brother Charles Jr. (who regularly practiced the sport) when challenged.

 Gwynn's father encouraged his sons to play ball in the makeshift baseball field that he assembled in their backyard.
-The setup was a narrow strip of grass that was longer than wide.
-Pulling the ball too much resulted in it being lost over the neighbor's fence, but left field being short ruled out hitting it to the opposite field as well.
-Once the brothers' supply of wiffle balls was exhausted, they resorted to using a sock rolled in rubber bands, a wad of tape, or a hardened fig from a neighbor's tree.
+The setup was a narrow strip of grass that was longer than it was wide.
+Pulling the ball too much resulted in it being lost over the neighbor's fence, but left field being short ruled out hitting it to the opposite field.
+Once the brothers' supply of wiffle balls was out, they resorted to using a sock rolled in rubber bands, a wad of tape, or a hardened fig from a neighbor's tree.
 Gwynn could pull the ball in his backyard, but he would naturally hit it the other way during regular games.
 Growing up, he attended Los Angeles Dodgers games and watched his hero, Willie Davis; the Dodgers outfielder had twice as many stolen bases as home runs (398 SB, 182 HR) in his career.
 Gwynn admired Davis for being black, left-handed, and "aggressive but under control"; he respected Davis' work habits as well.
-Unlike other kids that tracked home run hitters, Gwynn checked the box scores in the newspaper every morning to follow high-average hitters like Pete Rose, George Brett and Rod Carew.
+Unlike other kids who tracked home run hitters, Gwynn checked the box scores in the newspaper every morning to follow high-average hitters like Pete Rose, George Brett, and Rod Carew.
+By age thirteen, Gwynn had joined an adult baseball league.